jumbojett/jettmail/developers.md

 ##Overriding the default email template
 The jettmail email template lives in the *jettmail/email/template* view.
 Simply un-register this view and override it with your own.

+##Testing with the debugger
+This plugin comes with a test script that triggers jettmail plugin hooks to simulate incoming email.
+It is located at *jettmail/test/*.
+If you get an error message, it's because your database is not setup correctly, or you don't have at least PHP 5.3 or greater.

+To simulate someone replying to a discussion topic from email enter the "guid" of the discussion topic in the "action guid" form, leave everything else default and then click "submit query."
+You will not get a notice because of elgg's page forwarding, but if you visit the discussion topic again, you will see a new post referring to email.